rancher/docs/content/rancher/v2.x/en/concepts/global-configuration/_index.md

 #### Custom Global Permissions

+Rancher lets you create _custom permissions_, which are sets of permissions where you can assign individual roles to users. _Roles_ are individual access rights that you can assign to a set of custom permissions.
+These permissions are convenient for defining narrow or specialized access to a user within Rancher.
+See the table below for a list of custom roles permission available.

 Rancher lets you assign _custom permissions_ to a user instead of the typical `Administrator` or `Standard User` permissions.
 These permissions are convenient for defining narrow or specialized access for a user within Rancher.
 See the table below for a list of custom global permission available.

 #### Global Permissions Reference